microsoft/vscode-docs/docs/remote/ssh.md

 If you do not have a host yet, you can [setup an SSH host on an existing machine](/docs/remote/troubleshooting.md#installing-a-supported-ssh-server) or create a [Linux VM on Azure](https://docs.microsoft.com/azure/virtual-machines/linux/quick-create-portal?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json).

 > **Note:** When using ARMv7l / ARMv8l `glibc` SSH hosts, some extensions may not work due to x86 compiled native code inside the extension.
-Experimental ARMv8l (AArch64) is available in [VS Code Insiders](https://code.visualstudio.com/insiders/) only.
-See [system requirements](#system-requirements) for supported hosts.

 To get started, follow these steps: